Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-03.md

 ## Electron Builder

 Electron Builder is a tool that handles a lot of the work of building your electron apps.
-We will use it here.
+You'll use it to create a desktop app from the a tutorial project you created in the last assignment.
+You can follow these steps to create a desktop app from any other React project also.

 Note!
 React apps have some special requirements, they are a little more than simple web pages.
 They also require a special build process.
-Luckily Electron  Builder supports with Create React App projects out of the box.
+The steps below create an electron app using a Create React App (CRA) project.

-Below I've sumarized the steps from this [article](https://www.codementor.io/@randyfindley/how-to-build-an-electron-app-using-create-react-app-and-electron-builder-ss1k0sfer)
+Below I've sumarized the steps from this [article](https://www.codementor.io/@randyfindley/how-to-build-an-electron-app-using-create-react-app-and-electron-builder-ss1k0sfer) with a few changes.

 Use one of your existing prjects created with creat-react-app.
 Add the electron dependencies: